borismus/oauth2-extensions/README.md

 #### Step 1: Copy library

 You will need to copy the [oauth2 library][oauth2crx] into your chrome extension root into a directory called `oauth2`.
+This can be a clone of the repository if you wish.

 #### Step 2: Inject content script